Criticism of the government response to Hurricane Katrina: Criticism of the evacuation process

-New Orleans was already one of the poorest metropolitan areas in the United States in 2005, with the eighth-lowest median income ($30,771).
-At 24.5 percent, Orleans Parish had the sixth-highest poverty rate among U.S. counties or county-equivalents.
+New Orleans was already one of the poorest metropolitan areas in the United States in 2005, with the eighth-lowest median income in the country.
+At 24.5%, Orleans Parish had the sixth-highest poverty rate among U.S. counties or county-equivalents.
 The 2000 U.S. census revealed that 28% of New Orleans households, amounting to approximately 120,000 people, were without private mobility.
-Despite these factors preventing many people from being able to evacuate on their own, the mandatory evacuation called on August 27 made no provisions to evacuate homeless, low-income, or sick individuals, nor the city's elderly or infirm residents.
+Despite these factors preventing many people from being able to evacuate on their own, the mandatory evacuation made no special provisions to evacuate homeless, low-income, or sick individuals, nor the city's elderly or infirm residents.
 Consequently, most of those stranded in the city were the poor, the elderly, and the sick.

-It has been stated in the evacuation order that, beginning at noon on August 28 and running for several hours, all city buses were redeployed to shuttle local residents to, "refuges of last resort," designated in advance, including the Louisiana Superdome.
-They also said that the state had prepositioned enough food and water to supply 15,000 citizens with supplies for three days, the anticipated waiting period before FEMA would arrive in force and provide supplies for those still in the city.
-Later, it was found that FEMA had provided these supplies, but that FEMA Director Michael D. Brown was greatly surprised by the much larger numbers of people who turned up seeking refuge and that the first wave of supplies was quickly depleted.
-A large number of deaths were a result of the insufficient response and evacuation before Katrina's arrival, primarily due to city and state resistance to issuing an evacuation order and risking "crying wolf" and losing face should the hurricane have left the path of the model prediction.
-Had contra-flow on highways been initiated sooner and more buses begun evacuating families (including the idle school buses that were not used at all) the numbers of stranded New Orleans occupants would have been significantly less, making the initial wave of FEMA supplies adequate and even excessive.
+The official evacuation order issued for the hurricane stated that from noon on August 28, all city buses were redeployed to shuttle local residents to "refuges of last resort" that had been designated in advance, including the Louisiana Superdome.
+The orders also stated that the state had prepositioned enough food and water to supply 15,000 citizens with supplies for three days the anticipated waiting period before the Federal Emergency Management Agency (FEMA) would arrive in force and provide supplies for those still in the city.
+Later, it was found that FEMA had provided these supplies, but FEMA Director Michael D. Brown had underestimated the number of citizens requiring support, and subsequently the first wave of supplies were quickly depleted.

+A large number of deaths were a result of the insufficient response and evacuation before Katrina's arrival, primarily due to the reluctance of city and state authorities to issue an evacuation order and risk losing face in the event the hurricane left its predicted path.
+Had contra-flow on highways been initiated sooner and more of the available school buses were used to evacuate residents, it is believed the numbers of stranded New Orleans occupants would have been significantly less, and subsequently the supplies provided by FEMA would have been more adequate.